Garrett Hampson Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 27th in MLB with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings put together by the Rockies pitching staff ranks 27th in MLB.

-- The Rockies' 4.91 team ERA ranks 26th across all MLB pitching staffs.
+- The Rockies' 5.02 team ERA ranks 27th across all league pitching staffs.

-- The Rockies rank 21st in baseball in home runs surrendered (60 total, 1.2 per game).
+- Rockies pitchers combine to rank 21st in baseball in home runs surrendered (62 total, 1.2 per game).

-- Kauffmann (0-1) gets the starting nod for the Rockies, his second of the season.

-- The righty last pitched on Saturday against the Texas Rangers, when he went 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- The left-hander's most recent appearance came on Saturday against the Texas Rangers, when he threw two innings, surrendering five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.